![]() |

-I'm a first-year graduate student at Harvard.
-I'm broadly interested in algebraic topology and arithmetic geometry, but my interests are constantly changing.
-Outside of math, I spend a bunch of time playing the drums, listening to instrumental prog metal, biking, and playing basketball.
+I'm a fifth-year graduate student at Harvard, fortunate to be advised by Mike Hopkins and Dennis Gaitsgory.
+I'm broadly interested in algebraic topology, characteristic p (and v1, v2, ...) geometry, and geometric representation theory, but my interests are constantly changing.
+I'll be applying for postdocs during fall 2024.
+Outside of math, I spend a bunch of time playing the drums, listening to (mostly instrumental) prog metal, and playing basketball.
 I was an undergraduate at MIT, where I majored in math (course 18) and minored in physics (course 8).

 Writings